-The capital of Cebu (island) is Cebu (city) and it is the oldest city in the whole country and the main center of trade, education, commerce and industry in the Visayas.
+The capital of Cebu (island) is Cebu (city) and it is the oldest city in the whole country and the main centre of trade, education, commerce and industry in the Visayas.
 I was in Cebu for 2~3 days but one of those days was raining cats and dogs and the other day I went to Mactan and Oslob.

 There are the only good photos I manage to click during my short stay at the city:

-But on the day of my arrival, I found out one of the most interesting cultural shock between my culture and the Filipino culture: All Soul’s Day (or All Saint’s Day) is celebrated in a completely different way.
+But on the day of my arrival, I found out one of the most interesting cultural shocks between my culture and the Filipino culture: All Soul’s Day (or All Saint’s Day) is celebrated in a completely different way.

 The Philippines, as you all know, is the only Catholic country in Southeast Asia and the All Saint’s Day are a family orientated celebration.
-On the Halloween day the Filipinos go to the cemetery all together to party!
+On the Halloween day, the Filipinos go to the cemetery all together to party!
 When I say all together, I mean mothers, fathers, daughters, sons and grandparents grab their food, drinks, music and some card games and spend one or two days together with their loved one’s tombs.
 Some families like to feast and dance, other rather a more quiet time with either repairing or cleaning the tombs and graves.
 It was magical to see how different people face death.
-It was really touching for me because I had just lost my father, less than 1 month before that.
+It was touching for me because I had just lost my father, less than one month before that.
 It was great to see that death can be celebrated and this experience made me see my pain in a different way.